 Whatever your reason, you can be sure that organic farming is challenging, fun, healthy, and of course, great for your land!

 Now that you have an answer to the question, “what is organic farming?” you can begin to find the best soil mix for your intended crop!
+As your Northern California choice for best organic compost to buy we can asnwer any compost questions you might have.
 If you’d like to learn more about various types of soil, how it can impact plant growth, and where to buy the ideal soil organic matter, contact us today!